doc4d/docs/docs/Extensions/develop-components.md

 ## Creating and editing components from the host

-In interpreted mode, you can create a new component directly from the host project, as well as modify the code of a loaded component.
+In interpreted mode, the 4D IDE allows you to create and edit components directly from the host project.
+It facilitates component development and tuning in the actual context of a host project without having to leave or restart it.

-To facilitate component tuning in the actual context of host projects, the 4D IDE allows you to create or edit components without leaving or restarting the current project.

 ### Creating components